biofuture/aqmm/README.md

 	-s this option is to select the normalization methods, RPKM, TPM, EDGER, AQMM, ALL. default AQMM \
 	-h print this help information

+### Generate Transcript per copy gene matrix

+After mapping DNA and RNA to the gene set, the DNA and RNA read count matrixs is obtained.
+For a general analysis, this gene read cont matrix can be futher normalized by gene length, library size to get quantifications such as RPKM, TPM, TMM.
+Then statistical analysis can be down on these matrix to identify the diffential abundant genes.
+For the AQMM package, we have proposed a quantification TPCG, which can show the activity of each copy of gene.
+To generate this matrix, the DNA and RNA matrix need to be normalized to Per cell level.
+The number of sequenced cells are obtained by aqmm script.

+	perl TPCG_matrix.pl <DNA_PerCell> <RNA_PerCell> <OUT_TPCG>
+	DNA_PerCell  DNA per cell matrix
+	RNA_PerCell  RNA per cell matrix
+	OUT_TPCG     TPCG output